 His former restaurant, also named Godenya, used to be one of Tokyo’s best-kept secrets.
 Located in the northeastern suburb of Sumida, you could easily walk past the six-seat eatery without batting an eye at the low-key exterior.
 Regardless, patrons from all over Japan made the trek to the nondescript diner to sample its sensational sake and food pairings.

-Despite the acclaim, Goshi-san’s amibition is bigger than Japan.
-In September last year he closed Godenya, and later decamped to Hong Kong, reopening the restaurant on Kau U Fong.
-You’d think it impossible to replicate the covert location the original enjoyed in Tokyo, but Goshi-san eventually found just the spot.
+Despite the acclaim, Goshi-san’s ambition is bigger than Japan.
+He closed Godenya in Tokyo and later decamped to Hong Kong, reopening the restaurant on Kau U Fong.
+You’d think it impossible to replicate the covert location the original enjoyed in Japan, but Goshi-san eventually found just the spot.
 Though the official address places it on Wellington Street, the entrance is actually down a grungy alley.
-Even once you’re in the alley it’s not an obvious spot – a rusted sliding door set inside bare concrete walls turns out to be the unmarked entrance.
+Even once you’re in the alley, it’s not an obvious spot – a rusted sliding door set inside bare concrete walls turns out to be the unmarked entrance.

-We enter the six-seat establishment and Goshi-san has already printed the night’s menu for us.
-There is only a single set menu ($1,000) available with a fixed sake pairing that’s within a $500 band.
-Each course is labeled with the accompanying sake’s name, grade and the temperature it’s served at.
-You heard right.
-As if on cue, Goshi-san begins tasting and measuring the temperature of the rice wine with a thermometer.
+The six-seat establishment only serves a single-set menu with a fixed sake pairing.
+Each course is labelled with the accompanying sake’s name, grade, and the right temperature to serve.
+And as if on cue, Goshi-san begins tasting and measuring the temperature of the rice wine with a thermometer.
 Did we mention Godenya is all about sake?
 Don’t come here expecting any soft beverage other than water, and don’t even think about trying the meal without the alcohol pairing – you might as well listen to your favourite album with the volume off.

-When we asked Goshi-san why he would close up shop in Tokyo to come to Hong Kong, he tells us it’s his dream to showcase to the world what sake has to offer and Hong Kong is his first stop.
-Judging by what we sampled on our visit, he’s certainly got what it takes to elevate appreciation of rice wine to a whole new level.
-At time of writing, Godenya is still in its soft opening phase – we’re informed this could last up to six months – and reservations can only be made online during this period by entering a secret PIN that’s released to a selection of friends and loyal customers.
-So you’d better shake down some Japanese foodie friends to help you or remain patient until it’s good and ready to officially open.
-Either way, you’re in for an evening where delectable food takes a backseat to demonstrate the incredible versatility of sake, and that’s what Goshi-san is all about.
+According to Goshi-san, his dream is to showcase what sake has to offer to the world, and Hong Kong was his first stop.
+Judging by what we sampled on our visit, he’s certainly got what it takes to elevate the appreciation of rice wine to a whole new level.
+Expect an evening where delectable food takes a backseat to demonstrate the incredible versatility of sake, and that’s what Goshi-san is all about.